GabrielMassana/ButtonBackgroundColor-iOS/README.md

 ##   What is it?

-Category to handle the background color of a UIButton in normal and selected state.
+Category to handle the background color of a UIButton in normal and highlighted state.

 Helps on the size of the app, avoiding to add images to handle states.

 As you know iOS only allows you to set the background color of a button for``` UIControlStateNormal```.
-If you want different colors for different states, like``` UIControlStateSelected```, you should use``` setBackgroundImage: forState:```.
+If you want different colors for different states, like``` UIControlStateHighlighted```, you should use``` setBackgroundImage: forState:```.

 But this comes with a price, for every button in our app we will need an image for every state.
-With this category you can set the background color of a button for either``` UIControlStateNormal``` or``` UIControlStateSelected```.
+With this category you can set the background color of a button for either``` UIControlStateNormal``` or``` UIControlStateHighlighted```.

 ## Installation